Bob Baffert: Controversies

-Controversy deepened when on December 6, 2021, Medina Spirit died of an apparent heart attack after a workout at Santa Anita Park.
+Controversy deepened on December 6, 2021, when Medina Spirit died of an apparent heart attack after a workout at Santa Anita Park.
 This reminded the public that since 2000, at least 74 other horses had died while in Baffert's stables.
 Though number of racing starts are used to calculate rates of death for all horses in the care of race trainers, not all horse deaths were animals in race training nor were they necessarily race-related fatalities.

-Prior to Medina Spirit's death, Baffert had last been under intense scrutiny a decade earlier when seven horses in his stables at Hollywood Park died between November 2, 2011 and March 14, 2013, all from sudden and later unexplained heart attacks.
-In that period, 36% of all cardiac related horse deaths in California were animals trained by Baffert.
-California's equine medical director found that Baffert's horses were routinely given Thyro-L, or thyroxine, a thyroid hormone, that could cause heart problems during exercise, but concluded the medication, which Baffert said he had been using routinely for the previous five years, did not cause the heart attacks.
-No sanctions were issued against Baffert.
+Baffert's ban at Churchill Downs' racetracks was extended in July 2023.
+One year later, in July 2024, Churchill Downs rescinded the ban after Baffert issued a statement accepting responsibility for Medina Spirit's drug positive and for any substance found in the horses that he trained.
+"I have paid a very steep price with a three-year suspension and the disqualification of Medina Spirit’s performance," he said, adding that he was "committed to having an amicable resolution with Churchill Downs in order to have the opportunity to compete again for the Triple Crown."